Invariance of Polarization Induced by Symplectomorphisms: Quantization

 This enables us to formally define the sheaf quantization for the purposes of this paper.

 \begin{defs} Define the sheaf quantization of $(M,\omega)$ with respect to the prequantum line bundle $(L,\nabla)\to M$ and the polarization $P\subset TM$ by

-where $\check{H}^n(M,\msS_P)$ denotes the $n$-th \^{C}ech cohomology group of $M$ with respect to the sheaf $\msS_P$. \end{defs}
+where $\check{H}^n(M,\msS_{(P,\nabla)})$ denotes the $n$-th \^{C}ech cohomology group of $M$ with respect to the sheaf $\msS_{(P,\nabla)}$. \end{defs}

-Another common way of quantizing a symplectic manifold is by a Bohr-Sommerfeld quantization.
-To do this, observe that if $P\subset TM$ is a polarization, then by a Theorem of Sussman\cite{suss}, $P$ induces a decomposition of $M$ into disjoint immersed submanifolds called leaves.
-The leaves of maximal dimension are immersed Lagrangian submanifolds.
+As alluded to in the introduction, another common way of quantizing a symplectic manifold is by a Bohr-Sommerfeld quantization.
+To do this, observe that if $P\subset TM$ is a polarization, then $P$ induces a decomposition of $M$ into disjoint immersed submanifolds called leaves \cite[Theorem 4.2]{suss}.
+If $M$ is connected, the leaves of maximal dimension are immersed Lagrangian submanifolds.